How to create an OpenRouter API key to use in Ozeki AI Gateway

 Locate and click the "Get API Key" button.
 This will direct you to either the login page or the API key management dashboard if you're already logged in.
 If you don't have an account yet, you'll be prompted to create one (Figure 2).

-Once logged in, you'll be taken to the OpenRouter dashboard.
-Navigate to the API Keys section and Click the "Create API Key" button to open the configuration dialog (Figure 5).
+Navigate to the API Keys section and Click the "Create API Key" button to open the configuration dialog (Figure 3).

 The API key is shown only once for security reasons.
 Make sure to copy and securely store the key before closing this window.